Image (c) Leeds Digital Festival

 This article is part of our TechRadar North column, a series focusing on the development of the North of England's digital sector.

 In a recent film called The City Talking: Tech In Leeds, in which local media company Hebe Works documents the evolution of Leeds' digital scene, Freeserve founder Ajaz Ahmed recalls how his struggle to get online back in 1997 led to a lightbulb moment that created history.

 While working as a manager in PC World, Ahmed discovered that he and his co-workers had heard of the internet, but nobody knew how to actually get online – which wasn't helped by Windows 95 shipping without a browser.

 Ahmed convinced the retailer to team up with local business internet service provider (ISP) Planet Online and offer free internet access to customers who came in and bought computers, configuring them and providing training in-store.

-Freeserve, Britain's first consumer ISP and Leeds' most transformative innovation since the Wharfedale printing press, was born.
+Freeserve, Britain's first mass-market subscription-free ISP and Leeds' most transformative innovation since the Wharfedale printing press, was born.
 Having staff that could provide face-to-face support gave it a unique human touch, and the provider's popularity grew.

 It went on to be acquired in 2000 for £1.65 billion.